There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 2. The Loading Dock of Frozen Ever After

-We know that excitement might be overtaking you as you go to board your Frozen Ever After log flume, but if you’re a hidden mickey fan, you’re going to have to stay alert before getting in your boat!
+I know that excitement might be overtaking you as you go to board your Frozen Ever After log flume, but if you’re a hidden mickey fan, you’re going to have to stay alert before getting in your boat!

 In the loading dock area, on the wall above the log flumes, you’ll see a big mural full of hidden mickeys!